ALEX-CASSON-LAB/ClosedLoopSoundStimulationDuringSleepInMatlab/README.md

 # Closed Loop Sound Stimulation During Sleep In Matlab

 ## About
 This is a Matlab App which streams EEG data in real-time, detects the presence of a slow oscillation, and plays audio-tones after a delay.
-This is our implementation of an auditory closed loop stimulation platform as first described in https://doi.org/10.1016/j.neuron.2013.03.006.
-Our implementation in Matlab to allow easy exploration of different settings, stimulation protocols, delays, sounds and similar compared to using a lower level language (if using a higher level language introduces its own challenges).
+It is our implementation of an auditory closed loop stimulation platform as first described in https://doi.org/10.1016/j.neuron.2013.03.006.
+Our implementation is in Matlab to allow easy exploration of different settings, stimulation protocols, delays, sounds and similar compared to using a lower level language (if using a higher level language introduces its own challenges).

 The App interfaces with a Natus Embla EEG amplifier and RemLogic PSG software, and out of the box will only operate with these.
 It was designed to run on a background service optimized, non-networked, lab PC running Windows 7.
 Service optimization included turning off all non-essential background tasks, and running Matlab at a higher priority level.
 The computer has Matlab 2007b, with a limited set of toolboxes.
 Thus, some functions which would be 'easy' with newer versions of Matlab or with particular toolboxes are hard coded.